 The report and related shapefiles can be accessed here:

-CHPE Transitional HDDs (Congers, Cementon, Putnam Station) Wetland and Waterbody Reports
+CHPE Transitional HDDs (Congers, Cementon, Putnam Station) Wetland and Waterbody Reports office: 518.438.9907 Ext.
+249 fax: 518.438.9914

 Please feel free to reach out with any questions, or if you have difficulty accessing the documents.